unicode-org/icu4x/ffi/diplomat/wasm/icu4x/docs/datetime_formatter_ffi.rst

     .. js:function:: format_gregorian_datetime(value)

-        Formats a :js:class:`ICU4XGregorianDateTime` to a string.
+        Formats the time portion of a :js:class:`ICU4XGregorianDateTime` to a string.

         See the `Rust documentation for format_to_write <https://unicode-org.github.io/icu4x-docs/doc/icu/datetime/struct.TimeFormatter.html#method.format_to_write>`__ for more information.